josephtkim/LoRA-fine-tune-RoBERTa/README.md

 |   | Average Training Time <br>per Epoch (mm:ss) | 22:43 | 17:05 |
 |   | Test Accuracy | 97.3 | 96.2 |

-LoRA has about 210 times less trainable parameters than the fully fine-tuned model, which greatly reduces the computational costs.
+The model with LoRA has about 210 times fewer trainable parameters than the fully fine-tuned model, greatly reducing computational costs.

-The training time is also 25% faster than the fully fine-tuned model, while only losing about 1.1% accuracy after 3 epochs.
+It is also 25% faster to train than the fully fine-tuned model, while only having 1.1% less accuracy after 3 epochs.